 - Systems at the landfill keep the land, air, and water safe from the effect of landfill gas and leachate (liquid in the landfill that contains pollutants).

 The landfill spans 920 acres – that’s nearly the size of 700 football fields!
 If you’d like to see what this looks like in person, arrange for a tour of the Cedar Hills Regional Landfill for your group or organization.
 These tours are a unique, fun experience.
 You may even see eagles!

 Watch trailers full of trash tip their loads at the Cedar Hills Landfill in this short, time-lapse video:

 Climate change and landfills

 We have an effect on our climate with the things buy, use, and put in the trash.
 The more we buy, use, and throw away, the more greenhouse gas emissions are produced.
 Greenhouse gases are released when natural resources are removed from the earth, when factories make products, and when trucks, trains, and ships transport goods to consumers.

 Methane, a greenhouse gas, results when organic materials (plants, woody materials, food) decompose without oxygen in the landfill.
 King County’s landfill has a system that collects most of the methane.
 This gas is turned into energy – both clean natural gas and electricity.

 We can all help reduce greenhouse gases when we prevent waste by buying less, buying things with a lower impact on the environment, and recycling and composting.

-The Solid Waste Division estimates the landfill will be full in 2027.
 How old will you be then?
 Where will we put our trash after that?
 When we throw things away, where is away?